-A WIS2 Node must be able to:
+A WIS2 Node must be able to publish datasets and compliant discovery metadata.
+This entails:

-- Publish datasets and compliant metadata and discovery metadata - $\circ~$ Publish metadata to the Global Data Catalogue - Publish core data to the Global Cache - Publish data for consumer access - Publish data embedded in a message (such as, Common Alerting Protocol (CAP) warnings) - $\circ~$ Receive metadata publication errors from the Global Data Catalogue - $\,\circ\,$ Provide metadata with topics to Global Brokers
+- Publishing metadata to the Global Data Catalogue; - Publishing core data to the Global Cache; - Publishing data for consumer access; - Publishing data embedded in a message (for example, Common Alerting Protocol (CAP) warnings); - Receiving metadata publication errors from the Global Data Catalogue; - Providing metadata with topics to Global Brokers.